rupamonly/dodgemaster_adaptive_villain/README.md

 - The perceptron only considers four inputs: ball type, distance, speed, and previous dodge success.
 This restricts its decision-making capabilities and overlooks additional factors that could enhance performance.

-⚠️ Slow Learning Rate

-- The perceptron requires multiple hits to adjust its decision boundary effectively.
-The learning rate is fixed, which may result in slower convergence and delayed learning.

 ⚠️ No Persistent Memory

 - The perceptron resets after every game session, meaning the learning progress is lost when the game restarts.
 Persistent learning or model saving is not yet implemented.

-⚠️ Single Object Tracking

-- The current implementation processes one ball at a time.
-It cannot track or process multiple incoming objects simultaneously, limiting its effectiveness in handling multi-ball scenarios.

 ⚠️ Random Dodge Direction

 - The villain’s dodge direction is randomized (left or right), which may lead to inconsistent or suboptimal dodge behavior.

-⚠️ Lack of Advanced Animation

-- The project currently lacks advanced animations, such as smooth eye movements or visually appealing dodge sequences, which could enhance user engagement.

 ## 📈 Future Scope
 - Upgrade to Multi-Layer Perceptron (MLP) to handle more complex decision-making scenarios.